[Estimated Reading Time: 2 minutes]

 Electric motors also are about three times more efficient than internal combustion engines at converting electricity into power at the wheels.
 That reduces the overall emissions impact of generating the electricity they use when compared to the emissions created in the production and use of gasoline or diesel fuel.

 Because the batteries are expensive and heavy, there are limits on how big a battery pack can efficiently and economically be loaded into a BEV.
 That limits the vehicles’ range.
-With the exception of Tesla’s Model S and Model X, few in the market right now can exceed 110 miles on a single charge.
-Things may change, though.
-General Motors is promising a 200-mile BEV, the Chevrolet Bolt, by fall of 2016.
-And Nissan plans to follow with a 200-mile version of its Leaf BEV when the next-generation Leaf is released for the 2017 model year.
+With the exception of Tesla EVs, few in the market right now can exceed 250 miles on a single charge.
+Things may change, though, as battery researchers continue developing lighter batteries with chemistries that can hold more energy.